IQ404/8599-ray-tracer/README.md

 }
 ```

-The output is as follows: (as we can see, we have red to the right, green to the top, blue to the center, as expected)
+The output is as follows:

 <img src="https://github.com/IQ404/8599-ray-tracer/blob/main/Sample%20Images/sphere_with_surface_normal.jpg" width="800" height="600"></a>